andreasfloan/Group-42/README.md

 ### 3B: Propose a (Design for a) Tool / Workflow

-**Process Diagram:** The following BPMN diagram illustrates the proposed workflow for calculating the structural elements of a project from a BIM model:
+**Process Diagram:** The BPMN diagram illustrates the proposed workflow for calculating the structural elements of a project from a BIM model:

-[Insert BPMN diagram here]

 **Description of the process:**